Kiana-Jafari/2D-Side-Scrolling-Video-Game/README.md

 A short demo is available in the files section.
 You can also see a preview as provided below:

 <img src='https://github.com/Kiana-Jafari/2D-Side-Scrolling-Video-Game/blob/main/scene.png' alt='Video Game Background'></img>

-Feel free to explore the code, test the demo, and modify the environment to make it your own.
-Perfect for anyone interested in learning game development and gamification basics! 🚀